alpinelab/docker-ruby-dev/README.md

 The Docker container also provides developer-friendly tools and behaviours like persisted **Ruby console history** (IRB and Pry), **shell history**, or even auto-installing dependencies (that's right:  simply change your `Gemfile` or `package.json` and **`bundle install` or `yarn install` will be run automatically** for you and only when necessary).
 It also provides a few CLI tools to get your hands dirty, but as least as possible: `vim`, `nano`, `heroku`.

-The default command (when you just `docker-compose up`) is to run `foreman start`, thus starting whatever you put in your `Procfile` (except the `release` process, if you have one: it's a reserved process name by Heroku/Dokku).
+The default command (when you just `docker compose up`) is to run `foreman start`, thus starting whatever you put in your `Procfile` (except the `release` process, if you have one: it's a reserved process name by Heroku/Dokku).
 All commands are run inside the container **as the same user that owns your codebase** (thus probably your host user), which means that any file generated inside the container (think of `rails generate`, `yarn init`, or even log files) will be owned by yourself (not by `root`, like they would with a default Docker configuration).

 We try to use sane default conventions so you don't have to think about it, but this image also allows some configuration (_e.g._ Heroku CLI or Git authentication) and [customisation](#customisation) (install extra software inside the container).
 See the [recipes book](RECIPES.md) for more details.